My sister, Tina, passed away on 3 February 2016, at the age of 33. She now joins my mother, who went to heaven in 1998 aged 38.

 I spend a lot of time on the computer.
 The things I use it for include playing games, programming, word processing, graphics, e-mail communication and writing web pages like the one you are reading now.

 I’ve been good at maths for a while, as you’ll see from the next section.
-As well as studying the subject as part of my university course, I sometimes do mathematical experiments in my spare time.
+As well as having studied the subject at every academic level, I sometimes do mathematical experiments in my spare time.

 I have a few little talents to impress my friends with.
 Like telling them what day of the week they were born on.
 And unscrambling Rubik’s Cube (which I learned at the age of 11).